apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

    localhost

-To rectify this situation - we'll set the hostname by editing the /etc/hosts file so that it follows a similar format to this example (remember to replace the IP with your IP which might be e.g. 192.168.1.2):
+To rectify this situation - we'll set the hostname so that it follows a similar format to this example:

 .. parsed-literal::

-   127.0.0.1 localhost localhost.localdomain localhost4 localhost4.localdomain4
-   ::1 localhost localhost.localdomain localhost6 localhost6.localdomain6
-   172.16.10.2 srvr1.cloud.priv
+   hostnamectl set-hostname server.local --static

-After you've modified that file, go ahead and restart the network using:
+After you've modified that file, go ahead and reboot:

 .. parsed-literal::

-   # systemctl restart network
+   # reboot

-Now recheck with the
+Now recheck the hostname with the

 .. parsed-literal::